devcurmudgeon/ybd/readme.md

 - parse yaml files which describe integrated collections of software components
 - gather source code (from git repos) for a user-specified target collection
 - build the collection
-- deploy the collection (if the yaml files describe where/how to deploy)
+- optionally deploy the collection (if the yaml files describe where/how to deploy)

 currently ybd understands the semantics of yaml [definitions](http://git.baserock.org/cgi-bin/cgit.cgi/baserock/baserock/definitions.git/tree/)